 Required courses that RN students need to take include:

 - NUR 210 Prof. Role Development I – 1 course unit

 - NUR 310 Prof. Role Development II – 1 course unit

 - NUR 328 Research – 1 course unit

 - NUR 434 Professional Practice Across the Life Span – 1 course unit

 - NUR 440 Community/Science – 1 course unit

 - NUR 444 Community/Practice – 1 course unit

 The BSN at TCNJ requires the completion of 32 course units (128 credits).
 Beyond nursing and science foundation courses, students must satisfy The College of New Jersey’s Liberal Learning (general education) distribution.
-For nursing student, this requirement is generally met by completing 4 courses from 3 areas of study (including history, the arts, and philosophy).
-Some of these courses may be accepted in transfer credit, provided that and based on individual evaluation approval of each course for which transfer credit is requested.
+For nursing students, this requirement is generally met by completing 3 courses from 3 areas of study (including history, the arts, and philosophy).
+Some of these courses may be accepted in transfer credit based on individual evaluation and approval of each course for which transfer credit is requested.